How not to get killed by a tiger?

 The best way to see the tiger in wild India is on safari in the reserves.
 These safaris are organised by the departments concerning the tiger reserves.
 The excursions are conducted in open jeeps which venture very close to the big cat.

 The park authorities conduct these excursions using stringent set of rules.
 You as tourist have to follow the rules else you could be killed by the tiger.
-First and foremost is not to get down from the jeep.
+First and foremost rule is not to get down from the jeep.
 Second do not shout make noise or get agitated whence the tiger comes too close.
 Do not try to touch the animal whence it is very close.
 This happens sometimes but not always.

 Most of the luxury hotels are situated within the forest confines in buffer zones of the reserves.
-Do not walk alone if you go for a nature trek without the company of the nature guide.
+Do not walk alone in the forest.
+If you go for a nature trek make sure you are in company of the nature guide.
 Trek in company of your friends.
 Tigers and leopards roam these forests and a close encounter could be fatal.
 Always watch where you are going.